gtri/upstage/docs/source/user_guide/tutorials/data.rst

 Simulation Data Gathering and Processing
 ========================================

-UPSTAGE has three features for data recording:
+UPSTAGE has four features for data recording:

 1. Use ``Actor.log()`` to log a string message at a given time.